dopefishh/pympi/README.md

     - A python class to read, write, edit and create praat's TextGrid files.
 - ./pympi/Elan.py
     - A python class to edit and create ELAN's eaf files.
-- ./pympi/EafIO.py
-    - A python class to write and read ELAN's eaf files.

 Installation
 ============